myevit/PhotoPainter_B/README.md

 1. Convert your images using the [PhotoPainter_image_converter](https://github.com/myevit/PhotoPainter_image_converter)
 2. Copy the converted images to the SD card's `pic` folder
 3. If using Mode 2 or 3, create a `fileList.txt` file listing the images
+4. (Optional) Create or modify `settings.txt` to customize operation mode and timing
-4. Insert the SD card into the PhotoPainter device
+5. Insert the SD card into the PhotoPainter device
-5. Power on the device and enjoy your slideshows
+6. Power on the device and enjoy your slideshows

 ## Troubleshooting

 - If the display doesn't update, check the battery level
 - If images don't appear, verify the SD card is properly formatted (FAT32 recommended)
 - For Mode 2 and 3, make sure the paths in `fileList.txt` are correct
+- If settings aren't being saved, check SD card permissions and ensure it's not write-protected
+- For 1-minute intervals, keep the device connected to power to ensure it stays active
 - Images must be in a compatible format (BMP files work best with this firmware)
+- If you experience issues, check the debug output when connected via USB

+## Recent Updates

+- Added settings.txt file for easy configuration
+- Improved random image selection using hardware RNG
+- Enhanced mount/unmount handling for more reliable file operations
+- Better error recovery and validation for all user inputs
+- Improved RTC alarm handling
+- Added comprehensive debug logging

 ## License